EthanEFung/ethanefung.github.io/content/posts/exploring-neo4j.md

 `
 ```
 What impresses me the most about Cypher how succint the statement is to describe the
 relationship between team and player.
-We describe the one way relationship between
+We describe a one way relationship between
-the two nodes, and give it a title `PLAYS_FOR` and can even pass key-value pairs
+the two nodes, and give it a title `PLAYS_FOR` and we can even pass key-value pairs
 to describe the attributes of the relationship like the years that the player had
-started and ended their seasons with a particular team.
+started and ended their seasons with a team.
 But what do these relationships
 look like visually?

 ![Too Many Nodes](/neo4j-2620-nodes.png)

-To point out that this amount of data with this amount of relationships can be
-overwhelming.
-However, Neo4j and Cypher not only have powerful ways of creating
+This amount of data with can be overwhelming.
+However, Neo4j and Cypher not only have
-many-to-many relationships, but also quickly querying for specific data.
-Coming back to
+powerful ways of creating many-to-many relationships, but also quickly querying for
-the example of finding all of Ben Simmon's teammates.
+specific data.
+Coming back to the example of finding all of Ben Simmon's potential teammates.

 ![Graph of Ben Simmons Teammates](/neo4j-simmons-teammates.png)

-Looking at the data, we gain some interesting insights as well, like James Harden, has
+Looking at the data, we gain some interesting insights as well, like all the players who
-also played for both the teams that Ben Simmons has played for.
+have played on both teams that Ben Simmons has played for.
+We can tell that the
+dataset is incomplete.
+Because only the years of season start and end are captured, we
+can't distinguish the players who were Ben Simmons teammates from the players that were
+involved in a trade for Ben Simmons (James Harden).
+That will have to be refined...

 Hopefully, I've conveyed my excitement for this technology, and will be writing more
-about it in future posts.
+about it in future posts!